MarginaliaSearch/www.marginalia.nu/content/log/94_warc_warc.md

 The old JSON format is still needed to provide a path of migration, because previous crawls are consulted when re-crawling a domain (for ETags etc.), which puts the temporarily at a sort of awkward point where it needs to support both the legacy JSON format, WARC, and the new parquet format for crawled document data.
-All  of these are fairly hetrogenous so a fair bit of shimming is necessary to support each representation.
+All  of these are fairly heterogeneous so a fair bit of shimming is necessary to support each representation.

-This will resolve itself after the next round of crawling, slated to start mid January sometimes, after which the legacy format can be scrapped altogether.
+This will resolve itself after the next round of crawling, slated to start mid January sometime, after which the legacy format can be scrapped altogether.
 The next crawl will also be a bit of a shakedown round for these changes.
 You can build tests and run limited crawls on www.marginalia.nu, but experience tells me that nothing quite compares to production when it comes to discovering